 So… for those who are in a love-hate relationship with Facebook, this is something to consider.
 There IS another way. 😉

 Happy to field any questions about this!
 If you want to poke around and ask how anything specific was done/is managed, go for it!
 (I’m highly Googleable but am happy to share links if you prefer.) <3 Thanks for tossing me the question in today's What Works conference.
 Yay!

 I got this done on a break between speakers!

 BTW… wanna do “B-School in an hour?”
-Check out this epic webinar (totally free)… JFDI!
+Check out this epic webinar (totally free; no opt-in required)… JFDI!